Fadi-AlMasalmah/Two_Robots_Playing_PingPong/README.md

 Project: Two_Robots_Playing_PingPong
 # MATLAB Ping Pong
 This is a MATLAB/Simulink simulation of two 7-axis KUKA robots playing ping pong.
+This project is a Master's degree project.
+The goal of that project was to build a realistic simulation for a table-tennis game with accounting for the physics of the environment, and the dynamics of the robotic arm.
+For that, we did the following tasks:
+1 - Built kinematic and Dynamic Models for a 7-DOF Robot (KUKA - IIWA7).
+2 - Designed a control system for the Robotic arm using computed torque method.
+3 - Built mathematical models for the physics of the game (spin, aerodynamics, collision) 4 - Designed an algorithm for hitting position and trajectory optimization.

+(A presentation of the project is available in Russian language)

 # Comment
 This project used this repository (https://github.com/phibenz/Matlab_Table_Tennis) as a beginning point